How do you keep your readers reading? We have put together 10 cliffhangers you can use in your writing to get readers to turn the page.

 Modern writers are using this device more often because readers can easily be tempted away from books.
 Instead of ending each scene satisfactorily, it has become quite commonly used to prolong suspense.

-Cliffhangers are the clickbait that get the reader to turn the page.
+Cliffhangers are great for pacing.
+They are the clickbait that get the reader to turn the page.
 James Patterson has used this technique successfully using short chapters that end without major resolutions.

 1. An Unanswered Question